Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 Let's say you found the game `Assassin's Creed Unity (Game ID: 74)` in the Library tab and chose to download it.

 :::warning
 Only download games from servers you fully trust!
 There's a potential risk of malware.
-If your antivirus alerts during the following process, abort any download and installation of the game, fully delete the downloaded data and warn your server admins to address the malware promptly.
+If your antivirus alerts during the following process, abort any download and installation of the game, fully delete the downloaded data, and warn your server admins to address the malware promptly.
 :::

 As stated above, GameVault generates two folders to store the game files and uses the game ID in the name to identify them: